 To ensure accurate and reliable results, follow these best practices:

-- Collect High-Quality Data: Ensure that the data is accurate, complete, and consistent.
+- Collect High-Quality Data: make sure the data is accurate, complete, and consistent.
 Clean and preprocess the data to remove errors and outliers.

 - Visualize the Data: Plot the data to identify patterns and trends.
 Use charts and graphs to explore the data from different perspectives.